GCS cache not uploading/downloading with GitLab runner in GKE using Workload Identity

 -

-Ensure the correct service account binding is in place:
+Ensure the correct service account role bindings are in place:

-gcloud iam service-accounts add-iam-policy-binding IAM_SA_NAME@IAM_SA_PROJECT_ID.iam.gserviceaccount.com \\ --role roles/iam.workloadIdentityUser \\ --member "serviceAccount:PROJECT_ID.svc.id.goog[NAMESPACE/KSA_NAME]"
+gcloud iam service-accounts add-iam-policy-binding IAM_SA_NAME@IAM_SA_PROJECT_ID.iam.gserviceaccount.com \ --role roles/iam.workloadIdentityUser \ --member "serviceAccount:PROJECT_ID.svc.id.goog[NAMESPACE/KSA_NAME]" # Add token creator role gcloud projects add-iam-policy-binding PROJECT_ID \ --role="roles/iam.serviceAccountTokenCreator" \ --member="serviceAccount:PROJECT_ID.svc.id.goog[NAMESPACE/KSA_NAME]"

 -